 - Book your seats and receive a QR code

-- Take that QR code to the counter at the station and pay at least 20 minutes before the departure time.
+- Take that QR code to the counter at the station at least 20 minutes before the departure time.

 Here are each of those steps in detail: